Ocramius/ProxyManager/README.md

     }
     ```

- 2. unleash the proxy manager
+ 2. Unleash the proxy manager

     ```php
     use ProxyManager\Configuration;